darkoverlordofdata/adriac/readme.md

 * Do use camel casing for parameter, field and variable names.
 * Do use UPPER_CASE for constants.

-I prefer this for readabliity, and it ensures the code will not be mistaken for standard vala.
+I prefer this for readabliity, and it ensures this code will not be mistaken for standard vala.